Participants in the South China Sea

 - Chinese Foreign Ministry / Foreign Affairs Spokesman, Wang Wenbing

-- Chinese Foreign Ministry Spokesperson, Mao Ning
+- Chinese Foreign Ministry Spokesperson, Ms. Mao Ning (2024)

 - Chinese Defence Ministry Spokesman Senior Colonel Wu Qian